 A member of staff who has an idea for a new module should arrange for it to be discussed and considered in fairly general terms by the appropriate School body.
 Developing a new module should be done at an early stage, before a lot of time is spent developing detailed proposals which may turn out to be unworkable.

-All new modules must be reported to the Courses and Regulations Group using the Summary Report Form - Notification of New Modules which must be uploaded to the Qsis programme specification functionality.
+All new modules must be reported to the Courses and Regulations Group using the Notification of New Module Form which must be uploaded to the Qsis programme specification functionality.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.